 Hispanics and African Americans have disproportionately high levels of being unbanked, with each group hitting double digital rates.
 The common reason people don’t have bank accounts is a lack of money.
 Others don’t trust banks or have access to reliable financial institutions.

 Some other drawbacks of direct deposits include:

 - The fact that changing banks is a hassle

 Direct deposit may leave you vulnerable to online attacks.
-Hackers can exploit databases that don't have authentication and bugs to access sensitive information.
+Hackers can exploit databases that have bugs and don’t have authentication to access sensitive information.
 Make sure to use strong passwords and a password protector to mitigate your risk.

 It’s worth noting that these risks are infinitesimally small.
 You have better odds of getting struck by lightning or winning the lottery than losing your direct deposit to hackers.
 The Social Security Administration proudly notes that it has successfully delivered every benefits check since accepting direct deposit in 1976.